Freelancing looks totally different in 2026. Here's my 8-step playbook — the one I wish I had when I started from zero.

 Most of my ideas come from my journal.
 Example: today I had a call with my client and this happened.
 I write it down.
 Then I share it.
 Sharing real experiences.
 Not fake.
 This is what I will do.

-One hack that helped me a lot: mention your website in every post.
+One thing that helped me a lot: mention your website in every post.
 "Need a website?
 Here's my work: [your link]"

 People read your post, they like it, but they don't know where to go.
 If you don't tell them, they won't find you.